 - The spiral of a spiral notebook

 - Aluminum foil

-- Aluminum or tin that is contaminated with food, liquids, or trash and other metal items.
+- Aluminum or tin that is contaminated with food, liquids, or trash

 Glass (Drop-Off Only)

-- Glass jars and bottles.
+- Clean glass jars and bottles.

 - Any tempered glass

 - Mirrored glass